ksu-is/SimpleOddsCalc/README.md

 This program is not meant to factor in every single situation at the table.
 Because those decisions are entirely subjective, this program focuses on the math.
 Use this program as a way to learn how to do the math at the table quickly.

-The "4 and 2" Method
-===
-- If time allows, this may be added

 User Entry for Odds
 ===
 Each card in a deck has two variables, its value and its suit.
 For this program, user entry of cards should follow the most commmon short form of each card - Value then Suit.
 For instance, the Ace of Spaces would be AS.